FyraLabs/chisel-operator/README.md

 This is a Kubernetes operator for Chisel.
 It allows you to use Chisel as a LoadBalancer provider for your Kubernetes cluster, similar to [inlets-operator](https://github.com/inlets/inlets-operator)

+## Features

+- Automatic provisioning of exit nodes on cloud providers
+- Free and open-source
+- TCP and UDP support
+- **INFINITE** tunnels!
+(You can create as many tunnels as you want, as long as you have enough bandwidth)
+- Use any machine as an exit node
+- Hybrid cloud support (You can use multiple cloud providers at once)

 ## TODO

 - [x] Authentication